kostasx/EventLoop/javascript/design-patterns/Observer/README.md

 ## Design Patterns: Observer (Behavioral)

-_Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically._
+_"Define a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically."_

-Source: _Design Patterns - Elements of Reusable Object-Oriented Software_
+**Source**: _Design Patterns - Elements of Reusable Object-Oriented Software_

 ## References